pydata/xarray/doc/io.rst

 This also works with ``open_mfdataset``, allowing you to pass a list of paths or a URL to be interpreted as a glob string.

-For older versions, and for writing, you must explicitly set up a ``MutibleMapping`` instance and pass this, as follows:
+For older versions, and for writing, you must explicitly set up a ``MutableMapping`` instance and pass this, as follows:

 .. code:: python